Martincic/rit-vehicle-simulator-api/README.md

 *NOTE:* Action will run only if the commit message contains text `deploy`.

 ## Local Development
+The environment is setup with nodemon and is sharing volume with current directory.
+This means that any changes you create in project, after the container has started, will automatically be seen in the app, instantly.

 In order to start the application in local environment you need to have Docker.

 The application can be started with:
 ```
   docker-compose up -d
 ```
 After initializing the containers, the application should be available on [http://localhost:4000/graphql](http://localhost:4000/graphql).

+Once you have started the container, you can enter the container via `npm run enter`.

 ## Query
 ```